-After studying the subject in college, Szostak saw herself going into sports marketing and ended up finding her way into the skincare marketing department at a little company called Chanel.
-While this may have been a dream job for any of her fellow marketing classmates, Szostak knew there was something greater out there for her.
-"I just remember I would look at my boss and her boss and think that this is not what I want to do," she tells MyDomaine.
+After studying the subject in college, Szostak saw herself going into sports marketing but ended up finding her way into the skincare marketing department at a little company called Chanel.
+While this may have been a dream job for any of her fellow marketing classmates, Szostak knew there was something different out there for her.

 Then, when an opportunity to start modeling came her way, everything changed.
 Realizing that what she loved most about modeling was the chance to play a character in editorial shoots, she took an acting class and knew she had found her passion.
 Ahead, Szostak explains how she jumped from marketing to modeling to acting and shares what the ups and downs have taught her along the way.